k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 ## Overview

 The TDM enables users to create a [TDM task](/articles/TDM/tdm_overview/02_tdm_glossary.md#task) and select the source environment from which the entity is extracted.
-Users can also create a task that extracts and saves different versions of the data of the selected entities.
+Tasks can also be created to extract and save different versions of the data of the selected entities.

-**Examples:**
+**Examples**

-- Customer 1 exists in both the Production and UAT environments, with different data saved in each environment.
-Therefore, the TDM must create separate instances of Customer 1, one for Production and another for UAT.
+- Customer 1 exists in both the Production and UAT environments where different data is saved in each environment.
+In this scenario, the TDM creates separate instances of Customer 1, one for Production and another for UAT.

-- [Data Flux task](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux): A user creates a task to save a version of Customer 1 in their testing environment and runs the task every couple of hours to backup the data.
+- [Data Flux task](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux): A task is created to save a version of Customer 1 in a testing environment and to run the task every couple of hours to backup the data.
 Each version of Customer 1 must create a separate instance.